Questions & Answers

 Who is this training for?

-The Vedic Meditation an easy training is for beginners with busy minds who are interested in learning how to meditate with ease (without having to rely on apps, guidance, or drop-in studios).
+Light works with both beginner and experienced meditators who are interested in learning how to meditate with ease (without having to rely on apps, guidance, or drop-in studios).

 How do I start?

-If you are accepted into the training, it usually starts on the following day, and continues over four days for 90 minutes each day.
-In order to complete the training, you will be required to attend one 90-minute session a day on each of the four days.
-The sessions are usually scheduled before or after standard work hours.
+If you are accepted onto the training, the earliest one usually commences the day after the intro session, and continues over four days for 90 minutes each day.
+In order to complete the training, you will be asked to attend one 90-minute session a day on each of the four days.
+The sessions are usually scheduled before or after standard work and school hours.

-Where can I find exact times and dates for the trainings?
+Where can I find exact times and dates for the Vedic Meditation trainings?

-You can find the schedule for upcoming trainings at the bottom of their respective event pages on the calendar.
+You can find the location and schedule for upcoming Vedic Meditation trainings at the bottom of their respective event pages here on Light's teaching calendar.

 What if I can't attend all of the training sessions?

-If you have to miss one or two of the training sessions, you may be able to schedule an alternative time to meet, or we can supply you with a recording of your missed session so you stay caught up with everyone else.
-Then, the next time Light is teaching, you'll be invited to come and sit in on the session you missed.
+If you have to miss one or two of the training sessions, you may be able to schedule an alternative time to meet with Light, or he can supply you with a recording of your missed session so you stay caught up with everyone else.
+Then, the next time Light is teaching, you'll be invited to come and sit in on the session you missed at no additional cost.

-This sounds a lot like TM.
+Vedic Meditation sounds a lot like Transcendental Meditation.
 What's the difference?

-Light Watkins is an independent teacher of Vedic Meditation, which means he's not affiliated with the Transcendental Meditation organization, or any organization for that matter.
-However, people who've learned TM note that the format of learning Vedic Meditation is comparable to what Transcendental Meditation offers, in that your receive a mantra along with 3 days of follow-up, plus a lifetime of ongoing support.
+Light Watkins and his colleagues are independent teachers of Vedic Meditation, which means they're not affiliated with the Transcendental Meditation organization, or any organization for that matter.
+However, some people who've learned TM have remarked that the Vedic Meditation teaching format is similar to what Transcendental Meditation offers, in that you receive a personalized mantra along with 3 days of follow-up and a lifetime of ongoing support.

 Are there any hidden costs?

-No. You make one payment, and that covers you for life.
-After your initial training, you are encouraged to return as much as you'd like, and get as much support as you need in order to remain a self-sufficient meditator.
-As you'll quickly see, the most essential component for success in meditation is learning properly the first time, and having access to the teacher months and even years down the line whenever you have questions.
+No, it’s just one payment that you make at the very beginning, and that covers you for life.
+After your initial training, you are encouraged to return as often as you can, and get as much support as you need in order to maintain self-sufficiency.
+As you'll quickly see, the most essential component for success with becoming an enthusiastic daily meditator is learning properly the first time, and having access to the same teacher who taught you months and even years down the line whenever you have questions.

-What if I'm not going to need a lifetime of support, can I just pay for the course?
+What if I'm not going to need ongoing of support?

 Lifetime support is a necessary component for your success.
-Anyone who thinks they won't ever need ongoing support has unrealistic expectations around meditation.
+Anyone who thinks they won't ever need ongoing support has unrealistic expectations about what it truly takes to succeed at meditation.
 In our experience of teaching thousands of people to meditate, just about everyone requires at least a minimal level of support and/or inspiration after their initial course ends.

 How do you have time to support everyone you teach?

-We make sure to do a very thorough job in the beginning, and provide lots of resources throughout your first few years of meditating, so we're not inundated with meditation questions down the line.
+Light makes sure he does a very thorough job in the beginning, and provides a lot of resources throughout your first two years of meditating.
 You may also repeat the training, which helps to refine your understanding of the technique and commitment to practicing it.